QuantBayes

 Data repository

-We provide the universal macOS binary runs natively on both Intel x86_64 and Apple silicon arm64 systems and the R package source code.
+We provide the universal macOS binary which runs natively on both Intel x86_64 and Apple silicon arm64 systems and the R package source code.
 Release artefacts and documentation are hosted on Zenodo.

 Licence